Liam received a life-saving liver transplant in 2011, enabling him to continue playing sport and enjoy his love of swimming.

 Every day across the UK, someone dies waiting for an organ transplant.

-The laws around organ donation in the UK are changing to help more people pass on more organs to save and improve more lives like Liam’s.
+The law around organ donation in England has changed to help more people pass on more organs to save and improve more lives like Liam’s.

 You still have a choice if you want to be an organ donor when you die.